ng-alynasser/design-patterns-playground/src/catalog/creational/factory-pattern/README.md

 the framework into a single factory method that let anyone overrides this method in addition to extending the component itself.

-- **Use the Factory Method when you want to save system resources by reusing existing objects instead of rebuilding them each time**
+- **Use the Factory Method when you want to save system resources by reusing existing objects instead of rebuilding them each time**.